nis65/ansible-debian-router/README.md

    * tun0: the openvpn interface
 * nftables for packet filtering/masquerading
 * dnsmasq for dns/dhcp
-* unifi software and hardware, hardware managed on br0, but WLAN client traffic on tagged VLAN
+* unifi software and hardware, hardware managed on br0, WLAN client traffic on tagged VLAN
 * openvpn with client specific access configuration (both vpn and nft)

 ### ansible vs manual